Infineon/mtb-hal-cat1/README.md

 ## Overview

-The Hardware Abstraction Layer (HAL) provides a high-level interface to configure and use hardware blocks on ModusToolbox MCUs.
+The Hardware Abstraction Layer (HAL) provides a high-level interface to configure and use hardware blocks on ModusToolbox™ MCUs.
 It is a generic interface that can be used across multiple product families.
 The focus on ease-of-use and portability means the HAL does not expose all of the low-level peripheral functionality.
-The HAL can be combined with platform-specific libraries (such as the PSoC 4/6 Peripheral Driver Library (PDL)) within a single application.
+The HAL can be combined with platform-specific libraries (such as the PSoC™ 4/6 Peripheral Driver Library (PDL)) within a single application.
 You can leverage the HAL's simpler and more generic interface for most of an application, even if one portion requires finer-grained control.

 To use code from the HAL, the specific driver header file can be included or the top level `cyhal.h` header can be include to allow access to any driver.
 Additionally, a few system wide drivers should be initialized at device startup.
 This includes `cyhal_hwmgr_init()` and `cyhal_syspm_init`.